MrKahr/MiniCollectionManager/README.md

 - [ ] System can validate figure reject invalid parts/parts already attached using appropriate design pattern (observer, chain of responsiblity)
 - [x] System can divide figures into appropriate collections and subsystem
 - [ ] System can update status of figure if figure is fully assemled, has primer on each layer, has primer on each layer etc.
+### TestingFigures
+- [ ] System has unit tests for every and class combination (look at Gabriela's testing strategy).
+- [ ] System displays unit test coverage.
+- [ ] System provides appropriate exceptions for all classes.
+- [ ] System system tests batch script.
 ### DocStringsGalore
-- [ ] System documents every non-setter and getter method in "Figures" package.
+- [ ] System documents every method with minimally purpose, pre- and post conditions and expections.
-- [ ] System documents purpose of app.
 - [x] Github is updated with purpose of the app, milestones, features (markdown instead of raw file).
-### TestingFigures
-- [ ] System has unit tests for every and class combination (look at Gabriela's testing strategy)
-- [ ] System displays unit test coverage
-- [ ] System provides appropriate exceptions for all classes.
-- [ ] System system tests batch script
 ### Research figures
 - [ ] Find the 5 most popular figure system
 - [ ] Check which categories they have/which elements are common to each category